 2. The Duke Who Didn’t (Wedgeford Trials)

 The Duke Who Didn’t is another historical age-gap romance with an older heroine and a younger hero.
 They are of Asian descent.
 Our hero (Jeremy) is half-Chinese, and he becomes a duke.
-So he’s very well known as being half Chinese duke.
+So he’s very well known as being a half-Chinese duke.
 But there’s a small community where our heroine Chloe lives with her father, who is a cook, and he’s invented some very delicious sauce.
-So instead of profiting from his invention, they’ve been living paycheck to paycheck, as it were.
+So, instead of profiting from his invention, they’ve been living paycheck to paycheck, as it were.

-There is a yearly festival that happens, which is where Jeremy and Chloe first met, and they would see each other every year for many years.
-Then all of a sudden, Jeremy stopped coming.
+A yearly festival happens where Jeremy and Chloe first met, and they would see each other every year for many years.
+Then, all of a sudden, Jeremy stopped coming.
 Chloe was heartbroken because she liked him.
 He disappeared and hadn’t returned.
 Three years later, Jeremy’s back, and he’s ready to make a play for Chloe and will have to win her back.

-So this book was adorable, and there’s no third-act breakup in the story.
+So this book was adorable, and the story has no third-act breakup.
 It is a slow burn and pretty relatively clean.
 The hero is obsessed with the heroine.
 But he doesn’t know how to convince her they would be good together.
 I recommend it if you like a small town with a second-chance romance.
 Avoid the hardcover because it has some negative issues, but the paperback is good enough for font size, color, cover, binding, and paper quality.

 Author: Courtney Milan